 How We’re Helping

 The Archdiocese of Mount Hagen has requested a licensed plumber to mentor young tradesmen.
-Palms has recruited Cathal Nolan to join the team in Mount Hagen for 2-3 years.
+In February 2020, Palms recruited Cathal Nolan to join the team in Mount Hagen for 2-3 years.
 In this time, Cathal will work alongside local staff to assist:

 - Building reliable energy infrastructure to help businesses and families generate income;